Fallbreezegames/Party-Punchers/GDD/GDD.md

         Genre: 2D Fighter
         Platform(s): PC
         Target Audience: Fighter players
         Core Concept / Elevator Pitch: Fight it out in a free for brawl!
-Characters from franchises across the cosmos have all come together in this pixelated beat-em-up!
+Characters from franchises across the Multiverse have all come together in this pixelated beat-em-up!
 Fight against friends to see who is the true (reference to title here)

     Game Mechanics
         Core Gameplay Loop (what players do repeatedly): Fight against players or bots.
 It's Smash